JSBarrington/ez-convphase/README.md

 # ez-convphase

-ConvPhase wrapper for ragged FASTA alignments.
+ConvPhase wrapper and gui for phasing ragged FASTA alignments.
 Cleans headers, masks any problematic columns, runs **ConvPhase** in parallel, then rebuilds the original alignment around the phased positions (column-for-column).
 Supports standard, Haploview & MolD header styles.
 TSV functions not supported at this time.

 > Not affiliated with iTaxoTools/ConvPhase/PHASE.